HKpowerStudio

 • Start a written list of resources and their contact information (get it out of your head!).
 Can you stay with friends or family, even temporarily, to rest and let your system reset before diving back into rebuilding?

-• From this list, begin to assess what resources are immediately needed versus mid or long-term.
+• From this list, begin to assess which resources you need immediately versus those that are mid- or long-term in nature.
 See the FEMA Emergency Preparation list at the bottom of this post to help you determine what you might have or need.

 • Evaluate the condition of your documents.
 Did you lose insurance policy information, personal identification, or other important documents?
-Make a list of what you have and what you might need to move forward.
+Create a list of what you currently have and what you may need to move forward.

 • Document damage (only when it’s safe to do so!).
-Think about damage according to structural (the building) and contents (what’s inside/your stuff).
+Consider damage to both the structure (the building) and its contents (what’s inside, or your belongings).
 If you don’t have good documentation before the disaster, don’t worry.
 There are ways to reestablish those.
 Thankfully, most of us take plenty of photos to recreate our content and structure.

 Mental Health & Emotional Support

-• Working through overwhelming tasks is much easier if you are not alone.
+• Working through overwhelming tasks is much easier when you’re not alone.
 Offer your help in return.
 Community is vital at this time.
 Coming together will foster a sense of support and closure for your emotionally taxing tasks.

 • Reward yourself in some small way.
 Take a nap, rest, stay hydrated, warm up, or cool down.

-• Take care and pace yourself.
+• Care for and pace yourself.
 Scream into a pillow, throw something (not at someone), and allow yourself to vent your emotions.
-Please don’t keep them bottled up.
+Just don’t keep them bottled up.

 • If you cannot manage your emotions and need professional support, this FREE hotline is available to natural disaster survivors.